What's with these Li-Ions?

 Protected Li-Ions?

-In practice this is unlikely to happen because all my torches warn you (usually by flashing their beams) when their batteries are getting low, but if you ignore these warnings, or leave a torch on standby mode when the battery is depleted, you may drain the batteries past the point of no return.
+I also sell "unprotected" Li-Ions which cost much less and actually supply higher currents, so they suit high-powered lights.
+In theory you CAN run these flat but if you discharge them below about 2.6v they will be irreparably damaged.
+In practice this is unlikely because all my torches warn you when their batteries are getting low, but if you ignore these warnings, or leave a torch on standby when the battery is depleted, you may drain it past the point of no return.

 Li-Ion cubs

-Note that I don't pre-charge batteries, partly because I don't have the time but mostly because, in your shoes, I'd wonder whether a fully charged cell is actually new, and how long it's been stored with a full charge?
+Note that I don't pre-charge Li-Ions partly because I don't have the time but mostly because, in your shoes, I'd wonder whether a fully charged cell is actually new, and how long it's been stored with a full charge?

 I know it can be tantalising to get a new torch and then wait half a day for the batteries to charge, but isn't it nice to know your cells are in the best possible condition when you get them?
 (If you want me to pre-charge yours, please let me know when you order your torch).